-Founded in 2003 by Matt Heaton and Danny Ashworth this Utah-based company was acquired by conglomerate Endurance International Group (EIG) in 2010.
-Mike Olson became the CEO in 2015.
+Founded in 2003 by Matt Heaton and Danny Ashworth in Utah, Bluehost was acquired by conglomerate Endurance International Group (EIG) in 2010.
+Suhaib Zaheer became the CEO in 2017.

-In 2017 EIG announced layoffs of over 400 people and a shuttering of Bluehost’s Orem, Utah office in favor of consolidating customer service operations in its Tempe, Arizona office.
-Bluehost also operates from two other Utah-based facilities.
-It currently hosts over 2 million websites.
+That same year, EIG announced layoffs of over 400 people and a shuttering of Bluehost’s Orem, Utah office in favor of consolidating customer service operations.
+They are now officially located in Burlington, MA.
+They currently host over 2 million websites.

 What Makes Bluehost Stand Out?

 There are plenty of bargain hosts.
 So what’s the big picture of Bluehost’s offerings?